kubernetes/kops/docs/commands.md

 * Build a terraform model: `--target=terraform`  The terraform model will be built in `out/terraform`

-* Build a Cloudformation model: '--target=cloudformation'  The Cloudformation json file will be built in 'out/cloudformation'
+* Build a Cloudformation model: `--target=cloudformation`  The Cloudformation json file will be built in 'out/cloudformation'

 * Specify the k8s build to run: `--kubernetes-version=1.2.2`